steveoro/goggles_admin2/docs/data_fix/phase6_integration_with_prematching.md

 ## Executive Summary

-Phase 6 (PhaseCommitter) is complete and enhanced with the **"solve early, commit later"** pre-matching pattern.
+Phase 6 (Main) is complete and enhanced with the **"solve early, commit later"** pre-matching pattern.
 All junction tables and dependent entities now have their IDs pre-matched during phase building (Phases 2-4), making Phase 6 primarily a **pure persistence layer** with minimal lookup logic.

 ---

 ## What Changed from Original Plan

 ### Original Design (v1.0)
-- PhaseCommitter performed cross-phase lookups at commit time
+- Main performed cross-phase lookups at commit time
 - Matched existing entities during commit
 - Complex logic for finding IDs by keys
 - ~38 lines more code in committer

 ### Enhanced Design (v2.0) ✅
 - Phase Solvers match entities during phase building
-- PhaseCommitter reads pre-matched IDs from JSON
+- Main reads pre-matched IDs from JSON
 - Minimal cross-phase lookups (only for Phase 5)
 - Simpler, more maintainable code